 In France, the unilateral British decision to evacuate rather than counter-attack to the south, and the perceived preference of the Royal Navy for evacuating British forces at the expense of the French led to some bitter resentment.
 In fact, the opposite was true: the French Admiral Francois Darlan originally ordered that the British forces should receive preference, but Churchill personally intervened to order that the evacuation should proceed on equal terms and the British would form the rearguard.
 Two French divisions did remain behind to protect the evacuation – but voluntarily so.
 Though they halted the German advance, they were soon captured; nevertheless, their desperate resistance allowed to extend the evacuation for another day, brining an additional 26,000 Frenchmen to safety of British soil.

 The losses would have been far greater had it not been for the RAF; the German Luftwaffe would have done a lot more damage had it not been for the Spitfires, the Hurricanes and the Defiants.
 The German bombers would have had a field day with the massed ranks of Allied soldiers on the beaches if they hadn’t had Fighter Command to deal with.
 The RAF lost some 60 pilots in these actions.
 It is said that on 4 June, Major-General Harold Alexander (the commander of the British rearguard) inspected the shores of Dunkirk from a motorboat to make sure not a single soldier, British or French, was left behind before boarding the last ship back to Britain.
-In total, 338,226 soldiers (198,229 British and 139,997 French) were saved.Filed under British Royals, French Royals, Historical Royals
+In total, 338,226 soldiers (198,229 British and 139,997 French) were saved.Filed under France, Historical Royals, The United Kingdom

-Tagged Charles II, Finances, France, Louis XIV, War.
+Tagged Charles II of England, Finances, France, Louis XIV of France, War.